-The Popularity of Plastic Surgery
+The Growing Popularity of Plastic Surgery

-Hidden Risks and Challenges of Plastic Surgery
+Common Risks of Plastic Surgery

 Any surgical procedure, including plastic surgery, comes with potential health risks.
 These risks can include infection, blood clots, and adverse reactions to anesthesia.
 These complications can also vary based on the type of plastic surgery and your overall health.